bradlet/hw-rgbcal/README.md

 online much easier!).
 A quick peak at the red, green, blue and ground pins on the light made it clear that I just had to flip the sucker around and:
 Tada!
 Green to light-blue / tealish-white light!
-Of course, I re-read through the assignment handout and of course the instructions there cover this, but it didn't make much sense at the time.
+Of course, I re-read through the assignment handout and, of course, the instructions there cover this, but it didn't make much sense at the time.
 I had to be forced to think about it a bit more before I understood what I was doing.
 I am actually grateful that I got the wrong part in my kit, because If I hadn't I probably